-- Mrs Sue Selwood – Deputy Head Teacher, Safeguarding Lead, and SENDCO
+- Mrs Sue Selwood – Headteacher, Safeguarding Lead, and SENDCO

 To gain full awareness of children’s needs, we may work with the family, and other agencies where necessary, to complete an assessment – this process is called ‘My Assessment’ and is a universal and common approach that reduces replication of input and brings together knowledge about a child’s needs in one place.

 In addition to the in-school specialists, we also link with external professionals and groups, such as:

 - Family Information Service